-1 Effective for the fourth quarter of 2018, the Company's Macho Springs subsidiary, which is financed under a tax equity financing structure, reached its flip date.
+Effective for the fourth quarter of 2018, the Company's Macho Springs subsidiary, which is financed under a tax equity financing structure, reached its flip date.
 As a result, the remaining tax-equity financing balance was reclassified from loans and borrowings and into non-controlling interests.

-Notes to the Consolidated Financial Statements (Tabular amounts in millions of Canadian dollars, except share and per share amounts)
+(Tabular amounts in millions of Canadian dollars, except share and per share amounts)